philippgs/os_ps_2018/self_assessment_test/README.md

-# Exercise Sheet 1
+# Self-assessment Test

 In this exercise sheet you will implement a *binary tree storing integers* and follow some core principles of modular programming.
 The purpose of the exercise is to check (for yourself) whether you are sufficiently fluent in using the C programming language.
-Most exercises in this course will build directly on top of what you learned in the previous semester (mainly 703004 - Introduction to Programming).
+Most exercises in this course will build directly on top of what you learned in the previous semester.

 If you are struggling with this exercise sheet, please consider doing this course at a later point in your studies.
 Otherwise you need to be prepared for the fact that subsequent exercises will probably require greater effort from you than originally planned by us.